nerium-data/nerium/README.md

 ```

-At present, the Nerium service doesn't do much with the front matter.
-As noted above, it can be used to specify a database connection for the query.
-For other keys, the default response format simply passes the keys and values along in a `metadata` object.
-(The `compact` formatter simply ignores the metadata.)
-This mechanism can theoretically be used to pass relevant information about the query along to any clients of the service: for example, the data types of the columns in the results or what have you.
+Front matter can generally be thought of as a way to pass arbitrary key-value pairs to a front-end client; in the default format, the contents of front matter are returned under as a `metadata` object in the results response.
+(The `compact` formatter simply drops the metadata.)
 Possibilities include whatever a reporting service and front end developer want to coordinate on.

-Front matter could also be used in more detailed ways in formatters yet to be devised.
+There are a couple of special-case front matter items:

+1. As noted above, it can be used to specify a database connection for the query, overriding the main `DATABASE_URL` in the environment
+2. If the front matter includes a `params` block, its contents are returned as the `params` object in the `v1/reports/` discovery response.
+3. Similarly, front matter describing `columns` will populate that section of the `/reports/` response.

+In the absence of front matter, Nerium attempts to find column specifications and named parameters by inspecting the query text itself.
+Although it is more manual, front matter can provide greater detail in these sections — a report developer might specify the data type of a column or parameter, for example, in addition to its name.

 ### Jinja templating